 User: "I have been trying to access my accounts on Mike and Queen Bee via an SSH client, but the connection won't go through.
 I reset my passwords this weekend and the terminals keep giving me a "Password Authentication Failed" error message....."

-US: "When you send a password reset request, it has to be approved before your new password is available."
+US: "When you send a password reset request, it has to be manually processed for security reason before your new password becomes available."

 Password Security